baroonjha/search-engine-AI/README.md

 Build Your Own Search Engine
 ================================

-This repository contains code and notes for a "Build Your Own Search Engine" workshop.
+This repository contains code and notes to  "Build Your Own Search Engine".
 It demonstrates a simple pipeline for turning documents into searchable vectors, indexing them, and answering queries with approximate nearest-neighbor search and optional reranking.

 Contents
 --------